 - flat parsley (or dill) to garnish

-- 1 tbsp olive oil (or coconut oil ghee, or butter)
+- 1 tablespoon olive oil (or coconut oil ghee, or butter)

 - 1 pinch pepper (freshly ground) (a generous pinch)

-Wash thoroughly and clean the beans by taking the ends off.
+- Wash thoroughly and clean the beans by taking the ends off.
 Remove any strings if any and snap in chunks approximately 1 inch/2.5 cm long.

-Prepare all the other vegetables by washing them peeling them and cutting or chopping them as you wish.
+- Prepare all the other vegetables by washing, peeling, cutting, or chopping them as you wish.
 No specific rules here!

-After the 2 minutes, add 1/2 l of water or vegetable stock and cover again.
-When the water starts boiling take the lid off and add the carrots, the parsnip and the courgette.
+- After 2 minutes, add ½ l of water or vegetable stock and cover again.
+When the water starts boiling take the lid off and add the carrots, the parsnip, along with the prepared beans.
 Cook covered for 15-20 minutes on medium/high fire or uncovered for a bit longer (25-30 minutes).

-Serve hot or cold as a main or a side dish and really do enjoy it!
+- Serve hot or cold as a main or a side dish and really do enjoy it!